zazakia/TinderaWebPedlerV0/PRD.md

 ### 4.1 Performance
 - Page load time < 2 seconds on 3G connection
 - Smooth scrolling and transitions
-- Responsive design for 320px - 768px screens
+- Responsive design for 320px - 768px screens for phone and tablets
-- Offline capability for critical functions
+- skip this Offline capability for critical functions dont do this for now

 ### 4.2 Data Management
-- Local storage for offline mode
+- skip this Local storage for offline mode
 - Real-time sync when online
 - Data validation on all inputs
 - Decimal support for quantities (0.5, 1.5, etc.)